richardli/SUMMER/cran-comments.md

 * We renamed our included data, added another data set, and clarified that the data do not represent any real country.
 * We added the capability to do a simpler model that uses only binary outcome.
 * We made minor updates to the documentation and examples.
-* Switch to a static vignette with source code available.
+* Add vignette to inst/doc to prevent WARNINGs.